Safer Drug Use Practices

 Not sure who to call?
 Reach out to your county’s OPTIONS liaison for free and confidential help.

 - You can prevent infections by doing basic things before you use drugs, like washing your hands with soap and water, using new supplies, not sharing supplies, and swabbing your skin with alcohol.

 - There are things you can do to stay healthy while injecting drugs like using new needles and supplies, rotating injection sites, and using sterile water every time you use drugs.
 Learn more about how to take care of yourself when injecting drugs.

 Use safely to prevent an overdose

-You can be safer by using just one drug at a time.
+- Use just one drug at a time.
 Even without fentanyl involved, using uppers (e.g. meth or coke) and downers (e.g. opioids) leads to a higher risk of overdose and is not recommended.

-- If you inject or snort drugs, get tested at least once a year for HIV and hepatitis C. Most syringe exchanges offer free testing, there are other organizations in Maine that do free testing, and you can get tested if you have a regular doctor or medical provider.
+- If you inject or snort drugs, get tested at least once a year for HIV and hepatitis C. Most syringe exchanges offer free testing, there are other organizations in Maine that do free testing, and you can also get tested if you have a regular doctor or medical provider.

 - If you have a wound or abscess that does not get better on its own, it’s time to get medical care.

 The Brave App connects people who use drugs with community members at times when they are vulnerable to overdose.
 If, and only if, you overdose, your location is revealed to your supporter who can then call 911 and direct first responders to you for immediate revival.
 Learn more about the Brave App at www.brave.coop.